gistart/prometheus-push-client/README.md

 Usage is completely identical to batch clients' decorators / context managers.

 :warning: Histogram and Summary `.time() decorator` doesn't work in this mode atm, because it can't be monkey-patched easily.

+## Transports

+Main goal is not to interrupt measured jobs with errors from monitoring code.
+Therefor all transports will attempt to catch all network errors, logging error info and corresponding tracebacks to stdout.